FlowFuse/website/src/blog/2024/05/mapping-location-on-dashboard-2.md

 1. With your flow updated to include the above, click the **Deploy** button in the top-right of the Node-RED Editor.
 2. Locate the **Open Dashboard** button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.

-Now you can see the live location of the Edenburg public transport on dashboard.
-Moreover, if you want to have live locations of your vehicles plotted on a map instead of Edenburg public transport vehicles, you can read your vehicles GPS data with the [Flowfuse device agent](/docs/device-agent/introduction/).
+Now you can view the live location of Edinburgh public transport vehicles on the dashboard.
+Additionally, if you prefer to track the live locations of your own vehicles plotted on a map instead of the Edenburg public transport vehicles, you can connect your devices and read GPS and sensor data using the [Flowfuse device agent](/docs/device-agent/introduction/).

 ## Conclusion